-Employees are required to report to work on time and in appropriate mental and physical condition for work.
-Brenau University maintains a drug-free policy to confirm our commitment to a drug-free, healthful, safe, and secure work environment.
-All employees and candidates for employment are covered by this policy; some departments may be subject to additional random testing as outlined below.
+Employees must report to work on time and in appropriate mental and physical condition.
+Brenau University maintains a drug-free policy to confirm our commitment to a healthy, safe, and secure work environment and campus community.
+This policy covers all employees and candidates for employment.

-- 1. It is a violation of Brenau's policy to (1) use, possess, sell, trade, offer for sale, offer to buy, manufacture, distribute, make arrangement to distribute, or otherwise engage in the use of illegal drugs; (2) report to work under the influence or impaired by illegal drugs and/or alcohol in any detectable amount; (3) use prescription drugs illegally, (i.e. to use prescription drugs that have not been legally obtained or in a manner or for purpose other than prescribed) at Brenau or while conducting business off-campus.
+- 1. It is a violation of Brenau's policy to: - a.
+Use, possess, sell, trade, offer for sale, offer to buy, manufacture, distribute, make arrangements to distribute, or otherwise engage in the use of illegal drugs; - b.
+Report to work under the influence or impaired by illegal drugs and/or alcohol in any detectable amount; - c.
+Consume illegal drugs or alcohol during periods considered regular work hours or on breaks and lunch hours. - d.
+Use prescription drugs illegally (i.e., using prescription drugs not legally obtained or in a manner or for a purpose other than prescribed) on campus or while conducting business off campus. - e.
 Violations of this policy are subject to corrective action up to and including termination. - 2.
-University sponsored activities or functions that may include the serving of alcoholic beverages are not covered by this policy as related to alcoholic beverages.
-However, it is expected that each member of the Brenau team conduct himself or herself in a professional manner, as well as use caution and exercise control/moderation when in these situations.
-The use of drugs as described in paragraph one still applies at these events. - 3.
-It is the intention of this policy to comply with the provisions of Georgia's Drug-Free Workplace Act, found in the Georgia Code, Sections 34-9-410 through 34-9-421, as amended.
-If any provision of this policy should conflict with the mandatory requirements of the Georgia Act, the provisions of the Act shall control.
+This policy does not imply that university-sponsored activities or functions serving alcoholic beverages are prohibited.
+However, it is expected that each member of the Brenau team will conduct themselves professionally and exercise control/moderation when alcohol is present.
+The use of drugs, as described above, still applies at these events. - 3.
+This policy intends to comply with the provisions of Georgia's Drug-Free Workplace Act, found in the Georgia Code, Sections 34-9-410 through 34-9-421, as amended.
+If any provision of this policy should conflict with the mandatory requirements of the Georgia Act, the provisions of the Act shall control. - 4.
+Employees working in "sensitive positions," as cited in the GA code (OCGA34-9-415), may be subject to additional testing.
+This category of employee usually includes positions that involve the following: health, safety, those functions that require a high degree of trust and confidence, positions requiring the operation of company vehicles, machinery, or equipment the mishandling of which may place fellow employees, students or the general public at risk of serious injury, or the nature of which would create a security risk in the workplace, or positions involving direct contact with young children.
+At Brenau, those employees working as security officers, bus drivers, and anyone who operates a university vehicle or participates in any driving activity on behalf of Brenau are defined as having sensitive positions.